FB(LOCAL) - EQUAL EDUCATIONAL OPPORTUNITY

 Title IX Coordinator

-The District has designated a Title IX coordinator for students to coordinate its efforts to comply with Title IX of the Education Amendments of 1972, as amended.
+The District designates and authorizes the Title IX coordinator for students to coordinate its efforts to comply with Title IX of the Education Amendments of 1972, as amended.
 [See FB(EXHIBIT)]

 ADA / Section 504 Coordinator

-The District has designated an ADA/Section 504 coordinator for students to coordinate its efforts to comply with Title II of the Americans with Disabilities Act of 1990, as amended, which incorporates and expands upon the requirements of Section 504 of the Rehabilitation Act of 1973 ("Section 504"), as amended.
+The District designates and authorizes the ADA/Section 504 coordinator for students to coordinate its efforts to comply with Title II of the Americans with Disabilities Act of 1990, as amended, which incorporates and expands upon the requirements of Section 504 of the Rehabilitation Act of 1973 ("Section 504"), as amended.
 [See FB(EXHIBIT)]

 The Superintendent shall serve as coordinator for purposes of District compliance with all other nondiscrimination laws.